cps5155/home-assessment-workbook/README.md

 # home-assessment-workbook
 Use this workbook to predict your neighborhood home assessments.
 This will require that you can obtain all of your neighborhood tax data from a publicly available location.

+## How do I use this?
 Clear all of the data from the "Data" tab and fill it in with your neighborhood's information.
-This information should be able to be sourced from your county's tax assessment website.
+This information should be able to be sourced from your county's tax assessment website [here's one example](https://iaspublicaccess.fultoncountyga.gov/search/CommonSearch.aspx?mode=ADDRESS) and [here's another example](http://www.gwinnettassessor.manatron.com/IWantTo/PropertyGISSearch.aspx).
 In order for comparison to work properly, you should be able to get the following items from the tax site:

 - Number of bedrooms
 - Number of bathrooms